 Here are our top picks when hunger strikes.
-Both are nearby, reachable in 5-10 minutes by car.
-Should you be here without a vehicle, let us know and we’ll be sure to figure out something for you.
+All are nearby and reachable in 5-20 minutes by car.
+Should you be here without a vehicle, let us know and we’ll be sure to arrange a taxi for you.

 Let’s take a look at the closest option first…

 4,7 on Google

 This little cafe works in partnership with the famed local Hoffmann family bakery.
 Known for honouring tradition through their variety of classic baked goods, visitor’s will easily find something to suit their tastes (try the rum balls, they’re Jamie’s favorite).

 Although it’s hard to pass up their fruit-flans (a bit of a local specialty given all the fruit farms around here), their chocolate cakes are to die for (literally, we’re hooked).
 The artisanal ice cream is also worth a try, and though salted caramel is a favourite - but we must admit that it is hard to sample just one flavour.
 If it’s your first time in Poland, then you must have a slice of “Szarlotka” itself, Poland’s famous country-style apple pie with an irresistible crumbly topping.